Just My Way

-Dominique tried to look seductive. …Merlin, I wonder when I became so resistant to that?
+Dominique tried to look seductive. …Merlin, I wonder when I'd become so resistant to that?
 "I'll find something…comfy to wear."

 Oh, hell.
 My eyes widened when I acknowledged that I'd voiced my thoughts.
-I…can't believe that just happened.
+I…couldn't believe that had just happened.
 I was always so careful to think before I spoke.
-I can't believe I had let this happen.
+I couldn't believe I had let this happen.

 Her face fell.
 "What?" she repeated, hissing and drawing her brow down into a glare.
 Oh, Merlin, I had never seen such fury in her eyes.